Standard contractual clauses

 In particular, if the cooperation and the associated data exchange with the contractual partner is to continue beyond December 27, 2022, the contractual partner should be informed of the legal risks (see point 3.9) and the specific reasons for the refusal should be inquired about.

-After 25 years of good service, the old SCCs are no longer up to date and hardly able to meet the various contractual constellations in a current format and individuality.
+After 25 years of good service, the old SCCs are no longer up to date and are barely able to meet the various contractual constellations in a current format and individuality.
 The new SCCs are better suited to the current challenges and support the contractual partners in the data protection-compliant design of third country transfers.
 Updating the SCC would therefore be in the interests of both parties.

 If the contractual partner nevertheless refuses, it would make sense to re-evaluate the continuation of the contractual relationship, taking into account the additional risks for the company.